Meditation for Beginners: A Science-First Approach to Starting a Practice

 Focused Attention (FA) Meditation

 The most studied form: narrowing attention to a single object (breath, mantra, sensation) and gently returning focus when the mind wanders.
 FA practice strengthens the anterior cingulate cortex (ACC)—a region critical for conflict monitoring and attentional control.
 Best for: improving concentration, reducing mind-wandering, building foundational meditation skill.
 Examples: breath awareness, mantra meditation (TM), body scan.
+For more on this, see breathwork techniques the research backs.
+For more on this, see physical space and mental load.

 Open Monitoring (OM) / Mindfulness